cailinpitt/AwareOSU/README.md

 Visit the [AwareOSU Google form](http://goo.gl/forms/Oy5kZ4xHbX) to sign-up for either a daily or weekly delivery option.

 # Milestones
-* 12/10/2015 - AwareOSU now has a weekly delivery option, in addition to a daily delivery options.
+* 12/10/2015 - AwareOSU now has a weekly delivery option, in addition to a daily delivery option.

 * 12/03/2015 - AwareOSU has 700 users.